 With the exception of Chemistry and Intermediate Algebra, all academic courses are taught at the honors level or higher.

 Prairie’s computer science and information systems program offers Upper School students the opportunity to take classes such as Computer Science Discovery and AP Computer Science Principles.
 Primary School students participate in Prairie’s Lego League Robotics Club, while Middle Schools students participate in Robotics and Coding Club.

 Prairie’s commitment to fostering creativity is evident all over campus.
 Here are just a few ways our students are continually encouraged to express themselves.

 - Prairie is one the few schools in the country to have its very own Glassblowing Studio on campus.
 Students can take glassblowing courses starting in Middle School.

 - Our Performing Arts Department recruits the finest tutors in Southeastern Wisconsin to offer private music lessons to interested students.

 - Student musicians in Middle and Upper School routinely practice and record music in the school’s Music Technology Lab.

-- In the spring of 2019, for the second year in a row, the Upper School Players earned 11 Jerry Award nominations for the school’s musical (Mamma Mia!)
+- In the spring of 2023, the Upper School Players earned 14 Jerry Award nominations for the school’s musical (The Little Mermaid).